-Aluminum will always require the use of pure Argon (100% Ar) shielding gas while welding in MIG mode.
+Aluminum always requires the use of pure Argon (100% Ar) shielding gas while welding in MIG mode.
 This is a widely available and a standard gas throughout the world.
 Aluminum is designed to only be welded in a spray transfer setting.
 Short circuit should only be used for thin, non structural applications.
 Regardless, only pure Argon should be used.

-For TIG, gas selection is simple.
-There is only one gas used.
+For TIG, only one gas is used for all metals.
 100% pure Argon.
-No other gas will be needed for this unit when welding in TIG